Claudius Gros

 Claudius Gros (born 18 February 1961 in Mainz, Germany) is a German physicist.
+He is a professor of theoretical physics in Goethe University Frankfurt since 2005.
+He specializes in computational neurosciences and complex systems theory.

 Career

 Finishing his studies in physics 1985 at the ETH Zürich with a thesis on heavy Fermions, Gros continued for a PhD in theoretical solid-state physics.
 Using projected wave functions, as introduced originally by Martin Gutzwiller, he and his advisor, Thomas Maurice Rice, were able to predict d-wave superconductivity for high-temperature superconductors.

 From 1988-1990, Gros worked with Steven M. Girvin and Allan H. MacDonald at the Indiana University in Bloomington, Indiana.
 He then spent time at Dortmund University.
 In 1999, he joined Saarland University as professor of theoretical physics.
-In 2005, he moved to Goethe university Frankfurt.
+In 2005, he moved to Goethe University Frankfurt.
 Gros now works in complex systems theory, focusing on complex adaptive systems relevant to the neurosciences.
 His lecture course on the subject has seen four editions.
 In 2016, Gros published a novel.
-He is married to Roser Valentí.
+He is married to physicist Roser Valentí.